Richard Krajicek: Career

 Richard Krajicek began playing tennis at the age of four.
 As a youngster he won both the Dutch under-12 and the under-14 National Championships twice.
 His biggest achievement as a youngster was winning the Wiltshire Open in the UK after beating Steven White in straight sets in the final.
 He turned professional in 1989, and in 1991 won his first top-level singles title in Hong Kong and his first tour doubles title at the Dutch Open.

-In 1992, the 1.95 m Dutchman reached his first Grand Slam semi-finals at the Australian Open.
+In 1992, the 1.95 m tall Dutchman reached his first Grand Slam semi-finals at the Australian Open.
 He had to withdraw from this semi-final match due to a shoulder injury.
 The next year, he reached the semi-finals at the French Open, where he lost in four sets to the defending champion Jim Courier.
 Also in 1992, Krajicek made a controversial comment regarding equal pay for women in Grand Slam events, saying, "Eighty percent of the top 100 women are fat pigs who don't deserve equal pay."
 Later, he jokingly clarified his comments, remarking, "What I meant to say was that only 75 percent are fat pigs."

 At the 1996 Italian Open, Krajicek reached the final, before losing in four sets to the reigning champion, Thomas Muster.
 At the French Open later that year, Krajicek was the only player to take a set off the eventual champion, Yevgeny Kafelnikov, during their quarterfinal match.

 Coming into 1996 Wimbledon, Krajicek had never previously progressed beyond the fourth round at the tournament and had lost in the first round in the two previous years.
 He was seen as a player with potential, having one of the fastest serves at the time, but was not considered to be a strong contender for the title.
 The clear favourite was Pete Sampras, who had won the title for the past three consecutive years.
 Despite being ranked within the world's top 16, Krajicek just missed out on the seedings for the tournament, but when seventh seed (and world No. 2) Thomas Muster pulled out shortly before the tournament due to an injury, Krajicek was declared the 17th seed and moved to Muster's place in the draw.
 Opinions differ, therefore, on whether he won the tournament as an unseeded player.